meloncholy/mixcloud-rss/README.md

 While it [used to](http://feedback.mixcloud.com/forums/3043-general/suggestions/1922671-loss-of-user-mixes-rss), MixCloud unfortunately doesn't offer RSS feeds anymore.
 So I decided to add them back.

-MixCloud has [an API](http://www.mixcloud.com/developers/documentation) that gives a stream of recent uploads, so used this to get an embedded music player for each post via their oEmbed API.
+MixCloud has [an API](http://www.mixcloud.com/developers/documentation) that gives a stream of recent uploads, so I used this to get an embedded music player for each post via their oEmbed API.

 You can see the [code in action here](http://bits.meloncholy.com/mixcloud-rss) (feel free to use the feeds too), and there's a [sample WordPress page here](http://www.breakzdjs.com/category/music/) that syndicates feeds from a number of MixCloud (and SoundCloud) accounts.